-The MEEM has an orientation as an academic programme that aims at preparing for jobs in companies, government and non-governmental organisations as internal and external consultants / environmental, water or energy (project) team members, civil servants and researchers in the domain of environmental science, specialized in environmental, water and energy management.
-Thus MEEM can be categorized as a professional and academic master programme.
+The MEEM programme aims at preparing for jobs in companies, government and non-governmental organisations as internal and external consultants / environmental, water or energy (project) team members, civil servants and researchers in the domain of sustainability science, with specializations in and across environmental, water and energy management.
+Thus MEEM can be categorized as an academic professionally oriented master programme.